 Men Without Women — Haruki Murakami

 Murakami has won a gazillion awards, including the Hans Christian Anderson Literature Award—and I see why.
-I was captured from the get-go, and stunning, evocative stories kept me riveted.
+I was captivated from the get-go, and stunning, evocative stories kept me riveted.
 One story in particular grabbed by the throat and wouldn’t let go.
 Still hasn’t.
 Then the final few stories get pretty deep into allegory (which always makes me feel like I’ll never be a good writer because I can’t think with such sophistication) but the writing was still superb.
 Of course, I read a translation.
 Just pointing that out.

 The Subtle Art of Not Giving a F*ck — Mark Manson